google/WebFundamentals/src/_langs/en/tools/javascript/console/track-executions.markdown

 Output in the console:
 ![Time elapsed](images/track-executions-time-duration.png)

-When a [Timeline](https://developer.chrome.com/devtools/docs/timeline) recording is taking place during a `time()` operation it will annotate the timeline as well.
+When a [Timeline](https://developer.chrome.com/devtools/docs/timeline) recording is taking place during a `time()` operation, it annotates the timeline as well.
 This is useful when tracing what your application does and where it comes from.

 How an annotation on the timeline looks from `time()`: